 If you need a new visa, we do not recommend that you travel outside the U.S. until you are confident that the U.S. consulates and embassies abroad have fully reopened and that you will be able to obtain a new visa.
-TC and the OISS have not received any official word on when the consulates will start processing visas again.
+The U.S. Department of State announced on July 14th that it would resume routine visa services in stages.
+Services will be updated on a post-by-post basis.
+While there is no specific date for when all posts will reopen, DOS recommends visiting individual post's websites for additional information.
+READ MORE HERE..
 In addition, you should be aware of the various travel restrictions impossed by the U.S. government and other countries.
 For additional information about country specific travel restrictions, please visit the U.S. Department of State Website.

 The federal government has temporarily suspended the 5-month Temporary Absence rule.
-If you left the U.S. because of the health crisis and you return to the U.S. in September, you will still be considered to be holding F-1 or J-1 status.
-We are still wainting for the federal government to confirm that the suspension of the rule will be extended through the fall semester.
-We will notify all students as soon as futher guidance is provided.
+If you left the U.S. because of the health crisis and will continue to pursue your studies full-time remotely, you will still be considered to be holding F-1 status.

 To obtain a travel signature, you must complete the Travel Request eForm via TC-Compass.
 We will then reprint your form I-20, sign it, and mail it to you.